thehanlab/dynamicLM/README.md

 Calibration plots, which assess the agreement between predictions and observations in different percentiles of the predicted values, can be plotted for each of the landmarks used for prediction.
-Entering a named list of prediction objects (created by calling `predict()`) in the first argument allows for comparison between models.
+Entering a named list of prediction objects in the first argument allows for comparison between models.
+This list can be of supermodels or prediction objects (created by calling `predict()`).

 ``` r
 par(mfrow=c(2,3), pty="s", mar = c(4, 4, 4, 1))